0

 Notice anything about these?

-They are also things that can be attributed to your diet, your workout, your kids/partners, your career, and ultimately end up being labeled as either a personal failing or Superwoman Burnout… we’ll come back to that later - but first, let’s take a look at what sex hormone decline is connected with cortisol.
+They are also things that can be attributed to your diet, your workout, your kids/partners, your career, and ultimately end up being labeled as either a personal failing or Superwoman Burnout… we'll come back to that later — but first, let's take a look at how sex hormone changes are connected with cortisol.

 The Link to Cortisol